GTPB/IBIP19/pages/qc/yeast-ups1.md

 |OEMMA121101_63b|F083069.dat  | 675	| 3850 | 41458 |
 |OEMMA121101_65b|F083070.dat  | 681 | 3904 | 41500 |

-The number of queries correspond to the number of MS/MS spectra which were submitted for the search.
+The number of queries corresponds to the number of MS/MS spectra which were submitted for the search.

 ##### [:thought_balloon:]() _Why the number of identified peptides and protein sets is different between the triplicates of the same group?
 Do you see significant differences between the two groups?_